benchristel/fifth/README.md

 quotes.

-To show off the use of strings, here is the Hello World program in Fith:
+To show off the use of strings, here is the Hello World program in Fifth:

 ```
 "Hello, world!"
 print-line
 ```

-Fith also has rational numbers.
+Fifth also has rational numbers.
 Some examples:

 ```
 456